simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 layout: layouts/post.njk
 ---

-This is still a work in progress (WIP)
+This article still a work in progress (WIP)

-Sleep.
+**Sleep.
 Eat clean.
-Exercise.
-If I had to put an order to their importance that would be it, despite exercise being my favorite.
+Exercise.** If I had to put an order to their importance that would be it, despite exercise being my favorite.

 Disclaimer:
 I'm not a medical professional, dietician, or certified personal trainer.
 So none of this is medical advice.
 I'm just a guy who reads a lot, is constantly trying to improve myself and my life, and wants to leave a record of those learnings for his kids.